Firesphere/silverstripe-haveibeenpwnd/readme.md

 You can license this work, by buying a usage subscription.
 It will allow you to request support, or just supporting the developer.

-### But it is licensed BSD!

-Yes, it is and you can use it as such.
-I'd just appreciate a bit of help every now and then.

 # Did you read this entire readme?
 You rock!

 Pictured below is a cow, just for you.